What makes the Instant Pot a "smart" cooker?

 Are Instant Pot appliances safe?

 Yes!
-Instant Pot electric pressure cookers are designed with at least 10 safety mechanisms to ensure your safety.
+Instant Pot appliances are designed with at least 10 safety mechanisms to ensure your safety.

 Instant Pot appliances are certified through UL, the most stringent safety compliance body in North America.

-Further details can be found on our Safety Mechanisms page.
+Further details can be found on our Safety Features page.

 How do the Smart Programs work?